axibase/atsd/administration/migration/ATSD-conteiner-migration.md

   Status: OK
   ```

-> Follow [recovery](../corrupted-file-recovery.md#repair-hbase) procedures if inconsistencies are reported.
+> Repair HBase if inconsistencies are reported.

 Stop HBase.